mrousavy/react-native-mmkv/docs/V4_UPGRADE_GUIDE.md

 # V4 Upgrade Guide

-react-native-mmkv v4 has been fully rewritten to [nitro](https://nitro.margelo.com), which greatly shrunk the codebase, optimized native calls, and simplified the implementation.
+react-native-mmkv v4 has been fully rewritten to [nitro](https://nitro.margelo.com), which greatly simplifies the codebase, optimized native calls, and optimized the implementation.
 Ideally, this means;

-- **Backwards compatible for old architecture** again thanks to Nitro
+- **Backwards compatible for old architecture** again thanks to Nitro 🥳
-- Easier to maintain, allows for PRs from people without JSI experience
+- Easier to maintain, allows for PRs from people without JSI experience 🫂
-- Lightweight & fast native calls thanks to Nitro
+- Lightweight & fast native calls thanks to Nitro 🔥

 Also, the core MMKV library is now consumed from the official distribution channels - that is **CocoaPods** on iOS, and **Gradle Prefabs** on Android.
 This means you can use MMKV Core from _your native code_ again by just adding it to your `Podfile`/`build.gradle` dependencies!